German occupation of Lithuania during World War II: German invasion and Lithuanian revolt

-On June 22, 1941, the territory of the Lithuanian SSR was invaded by two advancing German army groups: Army Group North, which took over western and northern Lithuania, and Army Group Centre, which took over most of the Vilnius Region.
+On 22 June 1941, the territory of the Lithuanian SSR was invaded by two advancing German army groups: Army Group North, which took over western and northern Lithuania, and Army Group Centre, which took over most of the Vilnius Region.
 The first attacks were carried out by the Luftwaffe against Lithuanian cities and claimed lives of some 4,000 civilians.
 Most Russian aircraft were destroyed on the ground.
-Germans rapidly advanced, encountering only sporadic resistance from the Soviets and assistance from the Lithuanians, who viewed them as liberators and hoped that the Germans would re-establish their independence or at least autonomy.
+Germans rapidly advanced, encountering only sporadic resistance from the Soviets and help from Lithuanians, who saw them as liberators and hoped that the Germans would re-establish their independence or at least autonomy.

-Lithuanians took up arms in an anti-Soviet and pro-Independence revolt.
-Groups of men organized spontaneously and took control of strategic objects (such as railroads, bridges, communication equipment, warehouses of food and equipment) protecting them from potential Soviet sabotage.
-Kaunas was taken by the rebels of the Lithuanian Activist Front (LAF).
-Kazys Škirpa, leader of LAF, had been preparing for the uprising since at least March 1941.
-The activists proclaimed Lithuanian independence and established the Provisional Government of Lithuania on June 23.
-Vilnius was taken by soldiers of the 29th Lithuanian Territorial Corps, former soldiers of the independent Lithuanian Army, who deserted from the Red Army.
-Smaller, less organized groups emerged in other cities and the countryside.
+Lithuanians took up arms against the Soviets for independence.
+Groups of men took control of strategic objects such as railroads, bridges, communication equipment, and food warehouses, protecting them from potential scorched earth tactics.
+Kazys Škirpa, founder of LAF, had been preparing for the uprising since at least March 1941.
+The activists proclaimed Lithuanian independence and established the Provisional Government of Lithuania on 23 June.
+Vilnius was taken by soldiers of the 29th Lithuanian Territorial Corps, many of them deserters from the Red Army, which had gang-pressed them when Lithuania and the Lithuanian Army changed hands.
+Smaller, less organized groups emerged in other cities and in the countryside.

-The Battle of Raseiniai began June 23 as Soviets attempted to mount a counterattack, reinforced by tanks, but were heavily defeated by the 27th.
-It is estimated that the uprising involved some 16,000–30,000 people and claimed lives of about 600 Lithuanians and 5,000 Soviet activists.
-On June 24, Germans entered both Kaunas and Vilnius without a fight.
+The Battle of Raseiniai began 23 June as Soviets attempted to mount a counterattack, reinforced by tanks, but were overpowered by the 27th.
+It is estimated that the uprising involved some 16,000 to 30,000 people and claimed lives of about 600 Lithuanians and 5,000 Soviet activists.
+On 24 June, Germans entered both Kaunas and Vilnius without a fight.

-Within a week, the Germans sustained 3,362 losses, but controlled the entire country.
+Within a week, the Germans had sustained 3,362 losses, but controlled the entire country.